-Unless the court orders otherwise, the clerk of the court shall set a hearing date generally no sooner than 45 calendar days after the filing date to allow time for preparation of the court investigator's report, unless a temporary guardianship or conservatorship is granted ex parte, in which case the hearing shall be set within 30 days.
+Unless the court orders otherwise, a hearing date shall be set generally no sooner than 45 calendar days after the filing date to allow time for preparation of the court investigator's report, unless a temporary guardianship or conservatorship is granted ex parte, in which case the hearing shall be set within 30 days.
 (Prob.
 Code, § 2250, subd.
-(1)) (Effective 7/1/16; renumbered 1/1/17)
+(1)) (Effective 7/1/16; renumbered 1/1/17; revised 7/1/20)